by Liam McIlvanney; reviewed by Jeannette Hartman

 The job entails two things: Make sure nothing has been missed that could move the case forward, and then write a report justifying winding the case down.

-The case involves the murders of Jacquilyn Keevins, Ann Ogilvie and Marion Mercer, who had little in common except they had gone dancing at the same ballroom; had met a quiet, well-dressed, well-spoken man; and had been found battered and assaulted in tenement alleys the following day.
+The case involves the murders of Jacquilyn Keevins, Ann Ogilvie and Marion Mercer.
+They had little in common except they had gone dancing at the same ballroom.
+There, each had met a quiet, well-dressed, well-spoken man; and been found battered and assaulted in tenement alleys the following day.

-The department had boxed itself in giving the case a high profile in the media and inviting members to come forward with any information.
+The department gave the case a high media profile and invited citizens to come forward with any information.
 Months later, they had nothing to show for it.

 “The brass had lost their heads.
 They’d thrown so much money at this, poured so many man-hours into a holey bucket, that they didn’t know how to stop.”

-Duncan, who would much rather have been working on a recent jewelry heist, walks into the Murder Room hated by every detective in it.
+Duncan, who would much rather have been working on a recent jewelry heist, walks into the Murder Room hated by every detective present.
 He comes to believe the killer has moved out of the area.
 Just as he turns in his report to that effect Marion Mercer is killed.